sagadana/migrator/README.md

 - Batch processing
 - Source transformation
-- Auto Resuming: Resume from last success position if failed
+- Auto Resuming: Resume from the last successful position - if failed
-- Parallel Procesing: Break data into chunks and load in parallel
+- Parallel Processing: Break data into chunks and load in parallel
 - Continuous Replication: Watch for new changes and replicate them

 ## Terminologies

 - **State Store**: Used for storing migration & replication states
 - **Datasource**: Connector to data origin.
-E.g Database, File, Bucket
+E.g., Database, File, Bucket
 - **Pipeline**: Migration or Replication integration to transfer data from one datasource to another

 ## Datasources